 You’ll have to work hard in these mini-games to actually get the materials for the Ultima Weapon, which is something that comforts you because at least that part of KH hasn’t changed.

-Things Are Easy – Too Easy That It Can Bore You
+Things Are Easy In Kingdom Hearts 3 – Too Easy That It Can Bore You

 The main reason you’re still playing Kingdom Hearts 3 is because you’ve invested so much of your life into the series.
 KH3 isn’t difficult.
 You’ve chosen Standard Mode and have yet to die in your playthrough.